 Court Rules In Favor of Armory

-The court (The Court of King’s Bench) ruled in favor of Armory.
-Since he found the jewel, Armory’s title was superior to all but the true owner; and since the true owner was unknown this effectively gave Bird true ownership.
+The court (The Court of King’s Bench) ruled in favor of the defendant (James Bird or Armory).
+Since he found the jewel, Bird’s title was superior to all but the true owner; and since the true owner was unknown, this effectively gave Bird true ownership.

 The court ordered Delamirie to pay James Bird for the jewel at the highest possible estimation of the jewel’s value in the absence of any contradictory evidence.
 They also said Delamirie had no right to remove the gems or damaged the setting.

 Applications of Armory v Delamirie in Modern Day?

 To a degree this is similar (albeit sort of a reversal) to why establishing your entity selection for self-employment is paramount when working as an independent contractor.
 An LLC or S Corp protects your personal assets from your business ones.
 In some respects, it’s listing a company or “title” as the true owner, so should a disgruntled client or employee claims you took something of theirs while on the clock, then your personal assets are protected.
 The company becomes the established true owner, not you.

 There’s a 2015 documentary called Finders Keepers that touches on something similar but infinitely more nuanced.
 The documentary follows the story of a man who, due to a tragic accident loses his father and needs to have his leg amputated.
 The man requests his amputated leg from the hospital to cope with his losses and the hospital obliges.
 Ultimately, the leg winds up in a storage shed which after many years winds up going on sale.
 When the shed and all of its contents are put up for auction, a person comes into possession of the leg.